Legal Advice for Compensation Insurance Claims & TPD Payouts

 How long does a public liability claim take to payout?

-A public liability claim typically takes between 12 and 18 months to settle.
-How long it takes depends on the severity of injuries, case complexity, and payout size.
-That’s because insurance companies usually fight harder against more significant settlements.
+A public liability claim typically settles in 12 to 18 months, depending on the severity of injuries, case complexity, and payout size.
+Insurance companies usually fight harder against more significant settlements.

 What is the common law of public liability?